7 types of violence you should know about

 6. Online abuse, image-based abuse and 'revenge porn’

-Online abuse can take many shapes and forms – whether it’s posting private images of someone, for example in a sexual act or without their clothes, spreading lies about them, posting things to make them look stupid or bad.
+They can include posting private images of someone, for example in a sexual act or without their clothes, spreading lies about them, posting things to make them look stupid or bad.

-Some people have called this type of abuse ‘revenge porn’ in the past, but that doesn't really describe this type of abuse properly.
-The word 'revenge' can imply that victims have done something first to deserve the abuse.
-Check out Dealing with online abuse for a full list of abusive online behaviours.
+Some people have called this type of abuse "revenge porn" in the past, but that doesn't really describe this type of abuse properly.

 7. Rape myths and victim-blaming